souvikmaji/autocomplete/README.md

 c.
 Short words should rank higher than long words.
 For example, given the inputenviron, the result environment should rank higher than environmentalism.i.As a corollary to the above, an ​exact match​ should always be ranked as thefirst result.

-3.The search algorithm you develop should ideally incorporate some form of a weightedaverage of all qualifying parameters.
+3. The search algorithm you develop should ideally incorporate some form of a weightedaverage of all qualifying parameters.
 The perfect weights, in production systems, arehowever derived through the use of ML algorithms.

 ## TODO